nv-ucsb-courses/dip_intro/README.md

 # UCSB - ECE 178: Introduction to digital image processing
 ![banner](banner/banner2.jpg)

+## iClicker

+From Wednesday, October 16 onwards, we will start using iClicker in class.
+If you have not already done so, please make sure you have a UCSB iClicker student account ready.
+Here is a [link](https://help.lsit.ucsb.edu/hc/en-us/articles/360054938191-iClicker-Cloud-for-Students) with the pertinent information.

 ## General Information

 |               | Name                  | Email               | Office hours                                        |  Lectures                          | Location    |